El-Technology/Ellogy_App_Backend/README.md

 ### <a name="deployment-to-azure"></a>2.4 Deployment to Azure

 Depending on the service's nature, there are two deployment paths:
-1)	For some services, the Docker containers are deployed to Azure's Kubernetes Service (AKS) or Azure App Service, enabling scalable and managed deployments.
+1)	For some services, the built code is directly deployed to Azure through Git, using services like Azure Web Apps or Azure Functions.
-2)	For other services, the built code is directly deployed to Azure through Git, using services like Azure Web Apps or Azure Functions.
+2)	For other services, the CI/CD pipeline packs application instances into containers first and then uploads them to a virtual machine running on Azure, managed by Azure infrastructure.

 ### <a name="git-secrets-importance"></a>2.5 Git Secrets Importance